caneparesearch/CASM_scripts/CASM_instructions.md

-**Create a prim.json file in a folder containing the system of interest**
+# 1. Create a prim.json file in a folder containing the system of interest
 ```
 {
   "basis" : [